ocaml/ocaml.org/data/tutorials/platform/op_02_roadmap.md

 includes the documentation of the project's dependencies.

 The markup used by `odoc` is expressive enough to write rich documentation and manuals.
-It supports precise cross-references, images, tables, maths, warnings, and info blocks.
-It supports code blocks for multiple languages, with the ability to dynamically check snippets of code and their output.
-The validity check for snippets of OCaml code is enabled by default, ensuring that all examples are up-to-date (P1).
-Under the hood, this is driven by MDX, the literate programming tool for OCaml.

-Users have the option to make the generated code blocks interactive.
-When enabled, users can edit the code blocks and run them from their browser.

-The rendered HTML includes a global navigation, populated with both the modules from the API, and the standalone documentation pages.
-It also features a search prompt, which can be used to search in the values, type and modules, or the documentation text.
-The search is expressive; for instance, it allows for searching all functions of the API that returns a string.
+In particular, Odoc supports the following features:

+- Source code rendering to be able to inspect the code of a function when reading the documentation
+- Global navigation to navigate through the entire API, and the standalone documentation pages.
+- Search bar to search through the documentation.
+- Special syntax for the most common markup features (e.g. tables, images, etc.)
+- Support Markdown for standalone documentation pages
+- Code blocks can generate rich output (e.g. images, diagrams, etc.) and arbitrary Markup.

 The documentation generation and browsing are well integrated into code editors.
 Users can quickly jump from their editor to the rendered documentation of the module of their choice.
 Editors help write documentation, with syntax highlighting, reference checks and the usual checks on snippets of code.

-#### (W22) Package Publication
+#### (W26) Package Publication

 OCaml packages are published on the [`opam-repository`](https://github.com/ocaml/opam-repository/).
 To publish a